frankchen07/writing/posts/create a pre performance ritual.md

 "You have to exert energy to get to a more efficient place.
 It's hard to gas out finishing a round in mount.
 Set the tempo early in the match." - Andrew Wiltse

+*Source: Mindset Secrets for Winning by Mark Minervini*

 ---

-Source: Mindset Secrets for Winning by Mark Minervini

 Back to [[map of content (mindset)]]